-- After reading this chapter, three students drew different conclusions.
+Question 3: After reading this chapter, three students drew different conclusions.
 Which of these do you agree with and why?
 Give your reasons in about 50 words.

 Thomman - sharing is necessary only in societies which have religious, linguistic or ethnic divisions.

 Mathayi – Power sharing is suitable only for big countries that have regional divisions.